saidulislam/article-cms/WRITEUP.md

 <br>
 Workflow
 <br>
 Workflow to setup and deploy a web app is simple and quicker with App Service compared to the VM approach.
 With the VM approach, developer will have to provision VM, setup firewall/network rules, transfer the app files, install all the dependencies and run the app.
 With the App Service approach, developer will instantiate the service, either depploy the app from local box via Azure CLI or put the latest code in Github or similar and itegrate with the App Service for continuous deployment.
+All the steps are done through the web interface.
 <br>
 <br>
 ### Assess app changes that would change your decision.